Kojur

 Kojur (کجور) (Note: Also known as Baladeh-ye Kujūr, Dehe Kujūr, Kujur, and Kujūr) is a city in Kojur District of Nowshahr County, Mazandaran province, Iran, serving as the administrative center for Tavabe-ye Kojur Rural District.
-The city was founded by the Paduspanid ruler Eskandar II.
+Kojur was founded by the Paduspanid ruler Eskandar II.

 Demographics

 Population

 At the time of the 2006 National Census, Kojur's population was 2,215 in 570 households, when it was a village in Tavabe-ye Kojur Rural District.
 The following census in 2011 counted 3,328 people in 1,017 households.
-The 2016 census measured the population as 3,120 people in 1,052 households, by which time Kojur had been elevated to the status of a city.
+The 2016 census measured the population as 3,120 people in 1,052 households, by which time the village of Kojur had been converted to a city.